How To Prompt: The Guide to Using Cyanite’s Free Text Search

 An example result for the prompt: “Riding a bike through Paris”

-3. Describing Activities, Situations, and Moods
+3. Describing activities, situations, and moods

-“Latin trap for the gym.”
+• “Latin trap for fitness streaming catalog”

-“Mellow California rock for the road trip.”
+• “Mellow California rock for sports highlight content”

 Example result for the prompt: Mellow California rock for a road trip”

-Whether you’re pitching music for sync, to artists, or labels, looking to underscore a film scene, or setting the mood for an activity, Free Text Search empowers you to explore music in a whole new way.
+Whether you’re pitching music for sync, artists, or labels, looking to underscore a film scene, or setting the mood for an activity, Free Text Search empowers you to explore music in a whole new way.

 How to Write a Song Bio for DSPs with Cyanite+ChatGPT